Brønnøy Municipality: Churches

-The Church of Norway has two parishes (sokn) within the municipality of Brønnøy.
+The Church of Norway has two parishes (sokn) within Brønnøy Municipality.
 It is part of the Sør-Helgeland prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

-The municipality has great scenic variety with numerous islets, lakes (such as Eidevatnet, Sausvatnet, and Fjellvatnet), mountains, and some fertile agricultural areas.
+The municipality has great scenic variety with numerous islets, lakes (such as Eidvatnet, Sausvatnet, and Fjellvatnet), mountains, and some fertile agricultural areas.
 Torget island is connected to the mainland via the Brønnøysund Bridge.
+The highest point in the municipality is the 1224.86 m tall mountain Breivasstinden, on the border with Grane Municipality.

-Brønnøy borders the municipalities of Vega and Vevelstad to the north, Vefsn and Grane to the east, and Bindal and Sømna to the south.
+Brønnøy is located along the Norwegian coast.
+Vega Municipality and Vevelstad Municipality are to the north, Vefsn Municipality and Grane Municipality are to the east, and Bindal Municipality and Sømna Municipality are to the south.
 The large fjord Velfjorden runs into the heart of the municipality.

 Nature

 In the southwest is the island of Torget, with the mountain Torghatten, is famous for a cavity that goes straight through the structure.
-Lomsdal–Visten National Park is located in the northeastern part of Brønnøy.
+Lomsdal–Visten National Park is located in the northeastern part of Brønnøy Municipality.

-The world's most northerly naturally occurring small-leaved lime (linden) forests grows in Brønnøy, and there are patches of boreal rainforests in Grønlidalen nature reserve and Storhaugen nature reserve.
+The world's most northerly naturally occurring small-leaved lime (linden) forests grows in Brønnøy Municipality, and there are patches of boreal rainforests in Grønlidalen nature reserve and Storhaugen nature reserve.
 Strompdalen nature reserve and Horsvær nature reserve, a nesting place for a rich variety of seabirds, are also located in the municipality.

 Climate

-Brønnøy has a temperate oceanic climate with mild winters with all monthly mean temperatures above freezing (Koppen Cfb).
+Brønnøy has a temperate oceanic climate with mild winters with all monthly mean temperatures above freezing (Köppen climate classification: Cfb).
 The growing season is also long for the latitude.
 There is a lot of precipitation, with significant precipitation in all months.
 Autumn and early winter is the wettest season and October the wettest month.
 The driest season is spring and early summer with May as the driest month.
 There have been weather stations in Brønnøy since 1873.
 9 of the 12 monthly all-time lows are from 1940 or older; 3 from before 1900.
-The all-time low -18.4 °C was recorded in February 1966, and the all-time high 32.5 °C was set on 27 July 2019.
+The all-time low -18.4 °C was recorded in February 1966, and the all-time high 32.5 °C was set on 22 July 2025.
 Inland areas of the municipality will have colder winters.

 Government

-All municipalities in Norway, including Brønnøy, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Brønnøy District Court and the Hålogaland Court of Appeal.
+Brønnøy Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Helgeland District Court and the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Brønnøy is made up of 27 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Brønnøy Municipality is made up of 23 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Brønnøy Municipality is the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who have held this position: